Esakmehari/Architectural-Decision-Record/README.md

 Decision: native mobile app for both ios and android platform.

 Rationale:
-After careful deliberation, we have opted for native applications.
-We firmly believe that native apps offer unparalleled user experiences and performance excellent across all platforms.
-Furthermore, given the company's directive to ensure broad accessibility, native apps excel in efficiently reaching both iOS and Android users.
-Making our decision aligns seamlessly with these objectives.
+After a long and careful deliberation, our team has come to a conscious decision to pursue native applications for several compelling reasons.
+We firmly stand behind the belief that native apps provide unparalleled user experiences and performance excellence across all platforms.
+With the ability to leverage platform-specific features and optimizations, native apps offer a level of responsiveness and fluidity that is unmatched by other approaches [4].
+Furthermore, considering the company's directive to ensure broad accessibility, native apps emerge as the optimal choice for efficiently reaching both iOS and Android users.
+By crafting native applications, we can seamlessly align our development efforts with the company's objectives, ensuring that our app delivers a consistent and high-quality experience to all users, regardless of their chosen platform.

 UI Framework: